mydrive/mydrive.github.io/posts/kanban_task_switching.md

 title: Calculating the cost of task switching: why we use Kanban here at MyDrive.
 author: william
 date: "2015-03-09"
-description: Some thoughts about the detrimental affects of task switching and why Kanban is so awesome for eliminating it and maximising flow.
+description: Some thoughts about the detrimental effects of task switching and why Kanban is so awesome for eliminating it and maximising flow.
 tags: ["kanban", "flow", "task switching", "team work"]
 categories: ["development", "programming", "continuous improvement", "kanban"]
 ---